cfelipesandoval/Website/content/english/portfolio/fem.md

 To build up to the final 3D Potential Based tool, I began working my way up to understand the FEM for electromagnetics starting with the 1D case.

-A lot of the work was based off of Jin's textbook THEORY AND COMPUTATION OF ELECTROMAGNETIC FIELDS.
+A lot of the project's math was based off of Jin's textbook [Theory and Computation of Electromagnetic Fields](https://www.amazon.com/Theory-Computation-Electromagnetic-Fields-Jian-Ming/dp/0470533595).

 <h4 style="font-size: 25px">
 <br>1D Simulation